(1835 - 1898)

 Branch of Service: Infantry

-He graduated in July of 1858 from the US Military Academy at West Point and entered service in the 8th US Infantry.
-He served on the frontier in Texas before the War.
+He graduated in July of 1858 from the US Military Academy at West Point and entered service as a 2nd Lieutenant in the 8th US Infantry and served on the frontier in Texas before the War.
 After Texas seceded in April 1861, he and a number of US Regulars were held as Prisoners of War at San Antonio.
 While still a POW in February 1862 he was promoted to Captain.
 He was released in April 1862 and came east to Washington, where he obtained an assignment on the staff of the Provost Marshal of the Army of the Potomac in June.

 On the Campaign